-Great reference mixes are like bumpers at a bowling alley.
+Great reference tracks are like bumpers at a bowling alley.

 Except there’s no shame in using them!
 They’ll help you strike stronger balances, combat poor room acoustics, and ultimately, craft better mixes.

-Over the past few years, reference mixes have become an essential part of my mixing workflow.
+Over the past few years, reference tracks have become an essential part of my mixing workflow.
 When I first started referencing while working, my mixes improved significantly.

 There are a few areas where I find referencing particularly useful: